 Ever wonder what Dutch food is like?
-Admittedly, it’s not really a culinary destination.
+Admittedly, Holland is not really known for being a culinary destination.
 But there are a few treats you should look for besides Gouda cheese!
 If you’re visiting Amsterdam, or anywhere in the Netherlands, here’s a list of Dutch food to look for and taste for yourself.

 1. Sprinkles on toast, or “Hagelslag”

 They have both milk and dark chocolate.
 And nothing goes better with chocolate sprinkles then peanut butter.
 An honorable “fun food” mention must go here for Dutch peanut butter, Calve.
-It’s the best.
-In the world!
+It’s really different than peanut butter in the United States.
+More salty and less sweet.

 3. Pickled Herring